ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

 ### Solving borrow checker issues

 <details>
-    <summary>At some point you may run into borrow checker issues because you essentially try writing into a stream as you read from it.</summary>
+    <summary>At some point you may run into borrow checker issues because you are essentially trying to write into a stream as you read from it.</summary>

 The solution is to end up with two separate owned variables that perform reading and writing respectively.